stevenmcsorley/BlitzJune2015/README.md

 Using fontsawesome for the icons LiberationSans-Regular for the body text

+No images used for layout or structure pure css

 Jquery for the scroll to target transitions.

 The Bootstrap Carousel has been moderatly modified to seperate the captions